Macquarie University Campus Experience: Macquarie University Students' Council (MUSC)

 When under the control of the far left, MUSC built alliances with non-student organisations and movements.
-During 1973 the MUSC worked with the Builders Labourers Federation - BLF (a union whose members now make up part of the Construction, Forestry, Mining and Energy Union (CFMEU)) to organise one of the first 'Pink Bans'.
-Similar in tactic to the green ban, the pink ban was recommended when one of the residential colleges at Macquarie University, Robert Menzies College, ordered a student to lead a celibate life and undertake therapy and confession to cure himself of his homosexuality.
-The BLF decided to stop all construction work at the college until the university and the college Master made statements committing to a non-discriminatory university environment.
-MUSC was successful in engaging with the BLF again in 1974 when a woman at Macquarie University had her NSW Department of Education scholarship cancelled on the basis that she was a lesbian and therefore unfit to be a teacher.
+During 1973, the MUSC worked with the Builders Labourers Federation - BLF (a union whose members now make up part of the Construction, Forestry, Mining and Energy Union (CFMEU)) to organise one of the first 'Pink Bans'.

 In 1979, an ALP-dominated MUSC successfully organised a student referendum which saw MUSC disaffiliate from the Australian Union of Students.
 This was part of a national campaign against the Australian Union of Students which involved a wide range of political groupings ranging from Liberal students to the Communist Party of Australia (Marxist-Leninist).

 In its later years, MUSC established a Women's Department.
 The Women's Department was an autonomous Department of the MUSC.
 A women's collective operated through the department and was open to all women students.
 It operated to effect change in the lives of women on campus and in their everyday lives.
 The Women's Department was elected separately to the MUSC Council by women students only.

 End of MUSC and Merger

 During 2007, Macquarie University faced a restructuring of its student organisation after an audit raised questions about management of hundreds of thousands of dollars in funds by student organisations At the centre of the investigation was Victor Ma, president of the Macquarie University Students' Council (MUSC).
 Vice Chancellor Schwartz cited the need for the urgent need to reform Macquarie's main student bodies.
 The Federal Court ordered on 23 May 2007 that Macquarie University Union Ltd (MUUL), would be wound up.

 Following the dissolution of Macquarie University Union Ltd, the outgoing student organisations were taken over by the University.
-In January 2008 the merged student organisation adopted the U@MQ brand.
+In January 2008, the merged student organisation adopted the U@MQ brand.

 The role of Student Representation was ultimately taken on by MUSRA (Macquarie University Student Representative Association) in 2009 with the first elections being held that year.
-By late 2009 the U@MQ brand was dropped in favour of the current name.
+By late 2009, the U@MQ brand was dropped in favour of the current name.